 2. 2

-4. 4In your tax return, list the amount you're claiming in the supplementary section.
+When you do your tax return, list the amount you're claiming as personal superannuation contributions in the Individual tax return supplement.

 How super contributions tax affects your deduction